Ex-husband of Vail Valley woman: ‘Didn’t stash her in a dumpster’

 Monday morning her ex-husband testified that on that March afternoon, he clocked out from his job as a cook at the Shaw Cancer Center in Edwards around 4 p.m., drove straight home, took a shower and walked his dog.
 He said he did not stop in Avon, as Hayda claims.

-He picked up his children from daycare at the Vail Childcare Center.
-Director Cindy Lagace testified that he signed out their two children for the day.
+He picked up his children from daycare in West Vail at 5:15 p.m.
+Director Cindy Lagace testified that he signed out the two children for the day.

 Reiff took aim at the Vail Police investigation.